DevDotJoel/WarehouseManager/README.md

 <h3><b>Warehouse Management App</b></h3>

 Overview
-This  Warehouse Management App is designed to efficiently manage warehouse data for a multi-store retail business.
-The app facilitates tracking product movements, managing inventory across stores and warehouses, and providing insights into item history.
+<p>This  Warehouse Management App is designed to efficiently manage warehouse data for a multi-store retail business.
+The app facilitates tracking product movements, managing inventory across stores and warehouses, and providing insights into item history.</p>

-Requirements
+<p>Requirements</p>
-The app is designed to meet the following requirements:
+<p>The app is designed to meet the following requirements:</p>

 Data Schema: The data schema includes the following tables:
 Products: Information about available products.